tenminusthreeseven/leetpush/README.md

 # LeetPush – Push LeetCode Solutions to GitHub

-LeetPush – Push LeetCode Solutions to GitHub

 LeetPush is a browser extension that allows users to push their LeetCode solutions directly to a GitHub repository with one click.
 It eliminates manual copy-paste and helps developers maintain a clean, organized record of their coding practice.

-How to use doc- https://docs.google.com/document/d/1bTzQTQwOpa2NHxcyEU_z9--T550twgz1J3XTiZmIWL8/edit?tab=t.0#heading=h.u7xb7mf59gtp
+## How to use doc- https://docs.google.com/document/d/1bTzQTQwOpa2NHxcyEU_z9--T550twgz1J3XTiZmIWL8/edit?tab=t.0#heading=h.u7xb7mf59gtp

 ✨ Features